Laserkerf brings a radically new approach to cutting on the mark, the first time every time.

 See below for a list of features and a comparison to other types of lasers on the market.
 The Laserkerf is attached with a permanent acrylic adhesive.
 Setup only takes a few minutes.

-Both AC and Battery powered models are available.
+Both AC and Battery power are provided through a connector system.

 Laserkerf is the only retrofit laser showing you the exact cut the blade will make.